Today, more and more people in the UK survive cancer due to groundbreaking developments in diagnosis and treatment.

 ‘One patient was needle-phobic,’ recalls Tracey.
 ‘Being treated at home meant he could stay out of the way until the last minute, then lie on his chaise-longue, have his treatment and go straight to bed afterwards – something we simply can’t offer at the unit.’

 Similar outreach services are now being set up for haematology and general medical patients.
-Strong partnership working between the trust and HAH, spearheaded by Tracey and Sarah, has been crucial and this has required negotiation and trust-building.
+Strong partnership working between the trust and HAH, spearheaded by Tracey and Sarah, has been vital and this has required negotiation and trust building.

-Team communication is strengthened by the use of a bespoke electronic patient record system, Artemis, whereby HAH nurses complete clinical evaluation forms after every visit and send information instantly via a PDA (personal digital assistant) to clinicians or hospital nurses on a daily basis.
+Team communication is strengthened by an electronic patient record system, Artemis, whereby HAH nurses send information instantly via a PDA (personal digital assistant) to clinicians or hospital nurses.

 ‘A few trusts have tried and failed to set up a similar service on their own.
-Outreach oncology services is not something you can provide by having hospital nurses ‘popping out’ to the community,’ Sarah believes.
-‘It’s a fully built-up robust 24-hour permanent team.’
+An outreach oncology service is not something you can provide by having hospital nurses “popping out” to the community,’ Sarah believes.
+‘You need a fully built-up, robust, 24-hour, permanent team.

 ‘The real strength lies in having partners who can provide a familiar day-by-day service that can change the way cancer patients are treated for the better.’